mtrevisan/Boxon/README.md

 - Removed BindInteger.unsigned and BitReader.getInteger(int, ByteOrder, boolean) as they are useless.
 - Removed BitWriter.putText(String, byte, boolean) because of the [Boolean Trap](https://ariya.io/2011/08/hall-of-api-shame-boolean-trap).
 - Enhanced the exception message thrown if the type of BitReader.get(Class, ByteOrder) is not recognized.
+- Renamed BindChecksum into Checksum.
+- Relocated all binding annotations inside annotations.bindings (Bind* and *Choices).

 <a name="changelog-1.0.0"></a>
 ### version 1.0.0 - 20200825